real life

 That's a longstanding debate, particularly when it comes to domestic violence.

-Many critics point to the number of domestic AVOs that are contravened.
-Estimates by the NSW Bureau of Crime Statistics and Research in 2016, for example, found that roughly 19.7 per cent of all final domestic AVOs in NSW were breached.
+The most recent estimates we have are from the NSW Bureau of Crime Statistics and Research in 2016, where they found that roughly 19.7 per cent of all final domestic AVOs in NSW were breached.

-In fact, studies by the bureau have found that the vast majority of women reported a sizeable and sustained drop in incidents of stalking, intimidation, violence after obtaining an order.
+BOCSAR's Director of Research, Dr Don Weatherburn, stressed that the high breach rate doesn't make domestic AVOs a failure.
+In fact, studies by the Bureau have found that the vast majority of women reported a sizeable and sustained drop in incidents of stalking, intimidation, violence after obtaining an order.

 "ADVOs were not a miracle cure," he said, "but in four out of five cases they put a stop to the violence, intimidation and harassment".